Tommi Mäklin

 2024

-Escherichia coli colonisation diversity and impact of antibiotic use in Punjab, Pakistan: A cross-sectional genomic cohort study
+Deep sequencing of Escherichia coli exposes colonisation diversity and impact of antibiotics in Punjab, Pakistan

-Tamim Khawaja°, Tommi Mäklin°, Teemu Kallonen°, Rebecca A Gladstone, Anna K Pöntine, Sointu Mero, Harry A Thorpe, Ørjan Samuelsen, Julian Parkhill, Mateen Izhar, Waheed M Akhtar, Jukka Corander, and Anu Kantele
+Tamim Khawaja°, Tommi Mäklin°, Teemu Kallonen°, Rebecca A Gladstone, Anna K Pöntinen, Sointu Mero, Harry A Thorpe, Ørjan Samuelsen, Julian Parkhill, Mateen Izhar, Waheed M Akhtar, Jukka Corander, and Anu Kantele

 ° joint first authors